 The student conduct process is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with College policies.
 When a student is unable to conform their behavior to community expectations, the student conduct process may determine that the student should no longer share the privilege of participating in the community.
-Student conduct/behavioral complaints should be made in writing using the Misconduct Report Form and submitted to the Vice President of Student Services/Associate Dean of Student Services who will review all misconduct reports.
-Academic misconduct reports will be reviewed by the appropriate Academic Dean.
-Misconduct reports regarding students participating in Business and Community Solutions programming will be reviewed by the Vice President of Business and Community Solutions.
-The College Administration may act on a potential violation whether or not a formal complaint has been filed.
+Student conduct/behavioral complaints should be made using the Incident of Concern Report Form and submitted to the vice president of student services/associate dean of student services who will review all misconduct reports.
+Student academic conduct complaints should be made in writing using the Academic Integrity Report and submitted to the appropriate academic dean who will review the report.
+Incident of Concern and/or Academic Integrity Reports regarding students participating in Business and Community Solutions programming will be reviewed by the vice president of Business and Community Solutions.
+The College administration may act on a potential violation whether or not a formal complaint has been filed.